PatrickZdarsky/Strigiformes/Readme.md

 ## The template string
 The template string is the human-readable form of a ChatComponent message.
 It is later being parsed to create the ChatComponent.
 ### Colors
 Strigiformes supports legacy color-codes, and the new RGB colors.
-It translates all colors to the
+It translates all colors to the new hex-representation.

+Colors can be set in the following ways:
+- §d            (Legacy color codes)
+- §{white}      Using a predefined name
+- §{#224433}    Using hex-values

+By default the minecraft built-in names are registered, and the ones declared in the ``java.awt.Color`` class.
+By adding a new color using ``ColorRegistry.addColor(name, color)`` one can add more values.

+#### Color gradients
+Color gradients are defined by two color-tags like:
+``§{yellow~}I am a beautiful Gradient§{red}``
+These gradients are defined by adding a ``~`` suffix to the color.
+After this character a specific GradientGenerator can be optionally set.
+By default the LinearGradient is used.

+Example: ``§{yellow~random}Colorful§{red}`` This message will use the RandomGradientGenerator.

+Available Generators:
+- LinearRgbGradientGenerator
+- RandomGradientGenerator
+- More to come...

+**IMPORTANT:** When enabling the legacy 1.8 mode using ``ColorRegistry.useLegacyColors = true;`` only legacy colors in the form of: `§a` are supported!
+Color-Gradients are also not supported in this mode!

 ### Variables
 Variables are used to avoid having duplicate messages defined.
 Variables look like the following: `${NAMESPACE:VARIABLE_NAME}`

 Normally the tag contains only one value which defines the key.
 The parser will replace the tag with the translation-string with the specified key.
 If multiple TextProviders are created one can access strings from the other TextProvider by specifying the namespace through prefixing the name with it and using a colon to separate the two.

+Example:

+    prefix=Lobby:
+    message=${prefix} Welcome to the server!

+Will produce: ``Lobby: Welcome to the server!``

 ### Manual ChatComponent definition
 To manually create a ChatComponent with a ClickEvent or HoverEvent you have to use the `%{...}` tag.